spacerockapps/perfect-web-stack/README.md

 ## Web API Setup using sails

 1. Configure the API to use the MongoDB Server.
-2. Create a model and controller for users.
+2. Create a simple model and controller for users.
 3. Add attributes to the user model specifying type and if required.
-3. In Postman, create CRUD collection for the "users" collection.
+4. In Postman, create CRUD collection for the "users" collection.
+5. Test that all CRUD operations are working

 For further details, [see the sails Cheat Sheet](#sailscheatsheet)

+### User Authentication

+1. Install the bcrypt npm package

 ## <a name="sailscheatsheet"></a>sails Cheat Sheet